AndreTeixeira1998/overleafwiki/Server-Pro:-LDAP-Config.md

 LDAP Config Example
 ----------------

-At ShareLaTeX, we test the LDAP integration against a [test openldap server](https://github.com/rroemhild/docker-test-openldap).
+At Overleaf, we test the LDAP integration against a [test openldap server](https://github.com/rroemhild/docker-test-openldap).
 The following is an example of a working configuration:

 ```
 # passed as docker parameters